 Currently there are two categories of exemptions from the closed captioning rules, self-implementing and economically burdensome:

-What if you experience closed captioning problems
+What to do if you experience closed captioning problems

 For captioning problems during non-emergency programming, you may file a written complaint with either the FCC or your VPD.
 If you file your complaint with the FCC, the FCC will forward the complaint to your VPD.
 FCC rules require that your written complaint must be filed within 60 days of the captioning problem.
 After receiving a complaint, either directly from you or from the FCC, the VPD has 30 days to respond to the complaint.
 If you filed your complaint with your VPD and they do not respond within 30 days, or if a dispute remains, you can send your complaint to the FCC.